starryknight/GA-SEI-curriculum/sequences/project-2/rubric.md

 ## Code Quality

-- [ ] HTML, CSS, and JS are in seperate files
-- [ ] Names (variables, functions, HTML ids, HTML classes, etc.) follow a naming convention
-- [ ] Consistent indentation
+- [ ] Program structure is separated out into node modules

 ## Functionality

-- [ ] Render a game in the browser
+- [ ] App renders in browser
+- [ ] User can create an entity
+- [ ] User can update an entity
-- [ ] User can play single iteration of game
+- [ ] User can delete an entity
-- [ ] User can win/tie when winning conditions are met
+- [ ] User can read multiple entities of a single model
-- [ ] User can lose when losing conditions are met
+- [ ] User can read entities of multiple models

 ## Planning / Process / Submission

 - [ ] At least 30 git commits
-- [ ] Project board (Trello or Github Projects and Issues) are used throughout project week
+- [ ] Project planning board used throughout project
-- [ ] Project board must have a minimum of 3 columns noting to-do, doing, and done tasks
-- [ ] Has Readme file
+- [ ] Has Readme file at the root of repository
-- [ ] Readme file has link to deployed app
+- [ ] Readme file has link to publicly deployed app
-- [ ] Readme file has link to project board
+- [ ] Readme file has link to public project board
-- [ ] Readme file has whiteboarding image
-- [ ] Readme file has wireframe images